Nemed: Etymology

 The word nemed means "privileged" or "holy" in Old Irish, and "seems to have been a designation of a druid".
 The reconstructed Proto-Celtic language root nemos means "sky" or "heaven".
-In the ancient Celtic religions across Europe, a nemeton was a place of worship (which included temples, shrines and sacred natural places).
-Similar roots are found in place names across Celtic Europe.
+In the ancient Celtic religions a nemeton was a place of worship (which included temples, shrines and sacred natural places).
+Similar roots are found in place names across Celtic culture.
 For example, there was a Nemetes tribe of the central Rhine area, who had a goddess Nemetona.